- How We Teach (Math)

 Maria Montessori believed that toddlers learn mathematical concepts through everyday practical life experiences, such as caring for themselves, the environment, and others.
 Sweeping and other practical life skills allow the child to develop concepts such as order, problem-solving, cause-and-effect, concentration, and critical thinking.
 We provide opportunities daily for the child to engage in such hands-on, concrete activities, which in turn lead to independence, confidence, self-regulation skills.
 When children have developed good self-regulation skills, they can invest more in their learning.

 One-to-One Correspondence.
 Children in Orientation engage in counting from memorization, or rote counting, which helps the children develop order and sequencing.
 The exercise is meaningful because it helps children learn quantities, numbers, and the relationships between them.
 However, the child may not understand one-to-one correspondence–the notion that “one” means the quantity of 1, that each number corresponds to a discrete unit.
-The teacher will present a card bearing a single unit (for example, a heart) and counters (for example, plastic hearts).
-If the card bears one heart, the child will place one heart counter on that card.
-If the card bears two hearts, the child will place two hearts on that card, and so on.
+The teacher will present a card bearing a unit (for example, an apple) and counters (for example, plastic apples).
+If the card bears one apple, the child will place one apple counter on that card.
+If the card bears two apples, the child will place two apples on that card, and so on.
 In doing so, the child learns that “one” and “two” are not just words; one is a unit of 1; two is a quantity of 2.

 Quantity and Sequencing.
 Teachers in Orientation introduce and reinforce quantity and sequencing by speaking about everyday events.
 For example, at snack time, the teacher will ask the student, “I see your plate is empty.
 Would you like more?
 How many strawberries would you like?
 Would you like one strawberry [teacher places strawberry on plate] or two strawberries [teacher places another strawberry on plate]?”
 By pointing to the objects, counting with them, and involving students, the teacher collaborates with the student and builds on the student’s natural desire to learn and absorb information.
 Teachers also use language purposefully to teach about sequencing and order.
 For example, a teacher may guide a student to, “First, put on your sock.
 Second, put your shoe on.”
 Or, to minimize spills at lunchtime cleanup, a teacher may advise a student, “First, take your plate.
 Second, get your water bottle.
 Third, get your lunchbox.”
 Through mindful communication, the student is invited and allowed to take everything in and actively participate in the lesson.

 Numeric Symbols.
 Once a child has a good foundation of sorting, one-to-one correspondence, rote counting, and the basis for understanding quantity, the teacher will introduce a more abstract concept, matching symbols with quantity.
-In a sample exercise, the child will be asked to match a card bearing the number 1 with a card displaying 1 object; a card bearing the number 2 with a card displaying 2 objects, and so forth.
+In a sample exercise, the child will be asked to match a card bearing the number 1 with a card displaying 1 object; a card bearing the number 2 with a card displaying 2 objects; a card bearing the number 3 with a card displaying 3 objects, and so forth.
 In this manner and over time, the child is prepared for math in the Primary level.

 Math in Primary (3 – 6 years old)